QuocAn20/QuocAn20/README.md

 - 👋 Hi, I’m @QuocAn20
-- 👀 I’m interested in Code C# and Python
+- 👀 I’m interested in Code Java
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on C# and Python
+- 💞️ I’m looking to collaborate on Java and Angular
 - 📫 How to reach me to be a good SE

 <!---